 The abovementioned dossiers will be researched by ITEM researchers and experts between March and October 2018.

-ITEM's Annual Conference 2018 will be held on Friday, November 16th, 2018 (09.00 - 18.00) in Brussels.
+ITEM's Annual Conference 2018 - 'Cross-border cooperation: Challenges Ahead' will be held on Friday, November 16th, 2018 (09.00 - 18.00) in Brussels.
+Please mark the date in your calendar!
 The conference will be hosted by the European Committee of the Regions and will be organised in collaboration with the Directorate-General for Regional and Urban Policy of the European Commission and the European Committee of the Regions.

 One of ITEM’s research activities is the development and application of an annual cross-border impact assessment.
 This assessment has the aim to contribute to the exploration and identification of (potential) negative or positive cross-border effects of planned legislation or policy initiatives.ITEM would like to thank its stakeholders for their input in the ITEM Cross-border Impact Assessment 2018.
 Thanks to this input ITEM was able to establish a list of dossiers that will be researched in the upcoming period.
 For more information go here.

 ITEM Researchers contribute to Law Blogs Maastricht.
 ITEM published an easy to read blog bundle titled 'Insight stories on cross-border situations '.
 This volume comprises of a collection of short pieces about current and interesting topics linked to cross-border matters.
 All blogs submitted by ITEM can be found by the ITEM tag.